BlueByteSystemsInc/PDMShell/src/MOVE.md

 ---
-description: The MOVE command moves file(s) from one location in the vault to another.
+description: Moves files or folders from one vault location to another.
 title: MOVE Command Documentation | PDMShell | SOLIDWORKS PDM
 ---